santrecare/filler_game/README.md

 ### Players

-You can choose from two languages ​​to write your player
+You can choose from two languages to write your player

 - PHP